developersCradle/mockito-and-junit-java-unit-testing/README.md

 <img src="stubbing.PNG" alt="alt text" width="500"/>

-- Stubbing is defining behaviour of your classes
+- Stubbing is defining behavior of your classes

 ```
 when(paymentServiceMock.pay(any(), anyDouble())).thenReturn("1"); //unnecessary stubbing
 ```

-- If this is defined in test and not actually called -> exeption is throw since **strict stubbing** expects it to be called
+- If this is defined in test and not actually called → exception is throw since **strict stubbing** expects it to be called
 	- Nice feature, forces to keep test neat and clean
-- to counter this Mockito allows use of `lenient()`
+- to counter this **Mockito** allows use of `lenient()`

 ```
 lenient().when(paymentServiceMock.pay(any(), anyDouble())).thenReturn("1"); //unnecessary stubbing works with lenient()
 ```

 - Should not be using `lenient()` in first place, since clean tests are more wanted!

 - Mocking static methods is still experimental in Mockito, should use Example **PowerMock**
 - To use mocking static methods, needs to enable **experimental**(at the time of 2020) feature in Mockito

 ```
 	<dependency>
 		<groupId>org.mockito</groupId>